-Everyone has not read the books you have or had the experiences you have.
+Everyone has not read the books you have or had the experiences you have had.
 Our journeys are unique and varied.
 Compassion births PATIENCE.

 - We expect and accept discomfort.

-Conversations about centuries-old oppressions are HARD!
-If they were not, the world would be rid of Body Terrorism and oppression.
-We honor that we all have been indoctrinated into systems of oppression that we must all unlearn.
-Unlearning is challenging; thus,we do not expect neat, tidy resolutions.
-We will not “fix” the world’s ills on a social media thread but we will get closer if we are willing to be uncomfortable.
+Conversations about centuries-old oppression are HARD!
+If they weren’t, the world would be rid of body terrorism and oppression.
+We honor that we all have been indoctrinated into systems of oppression we must unlearn.
+Unlearning is challenging; thus,we don’t expect neat, tidy resolutions.
+We won’t fix the world’s ills through participating in a social media thread, but we will get closer if we are willing to be uncomfortable.

 - We acknowledge intent while addressing impact.

-We work to not personalize the responses of others WHILE taking care to be mindful of the impact of our words and our actions on others.
+We work to not personalize the responses of others WHILE taking care to be mindful of the impact of our words and actions on others.
 While words may have an impact on us, they are rarely actually about us.
-Our responses are often not about other people; they are often about ourselves.
+Our responses are often not about other people; they’re often about ourselves.
 Other people’s response are often about them and where they are in their journey.
-Remembering that will make number 5 easier.
+Remembering that will make #5 easier.

 - We take breaks for self-care.

 Community dialogues can often be challenging and triggering.
 We discuss issues that have caused great trauma in the world — and often, great trauma in our own lives.
 Some dialogues may bring up painful memories, old wounds, present hurts, and current resentments.
-We premium SELF-CARE as a tool of radical self love!
+We place a premium on SELF-CARE as a tool of radical self-love!
 Do what you need to do to navigate your mental, emotional, and physical well-being.
-Stop conversations to focus on yourself and come back when you are re-centered.
+Stop conversations to focus on yourself and come back when you’re re-centered.
 Facilitating such dialogue depends on your wellness.

 - We interrupt attempts to derail.

-Oftentimes when we talk about Body Terrorism as oppression, the discomfort is so great that we immediately attempt to change the conversation to something that feels more comfortable.
-Before you know it, the conversation is about Pickle Farmers in Europe when we were talking about fat shaming.
-Let us each work to keep the focus on the subject that is being addressed and avoid our desire to derail.
+Often when we talk about body terrorism as oppression, the discomfort is so great we immediately attempt to change the conversation to something that feels more comfortable.
+Before you know it, the conversation is about pickle farmers in Europe when we were talking about fat shaming.
+Let us each work to keep the focus on the subject being addressed and avoid our desire to derail.